UofSSpaceTeam/rover-processes/README.md

 Most important setting is `network`.
 If none of the processes seem to be talking to each other, it is likely because `network` is not set properly.

+Logs are written to a folder called `logs`, and are saved with the date and time the software was started as the filename.
+They are ignored by git.